 Vista Los Suenos Zip line (Canopy) in Jaco

 This tour is the most thrilling, exciting and safe adventure tours that you can do in Costa Rica!

 We offer you spectacular eco-adventure tours that provide a unique experience in the canopy of the tropical rainforest.

 While zipping over cables as high as 120 foot over ground level, we offer you a birdâ€™s eye view of the rainforest canopy, which is home to an estimated 60% of rainforest species!
 Vista Los Suenos Canopy Tour is located just outside Jaco and near the Carara Biological Reserve and is part of an important ecological transition zone between Costa Ricaâ€™s drier northwest and more humid south.
-This transitional rainforest grows on steep slopes, and has studded massive trees laden with vines, bromeliads and orchids.
+This transitional rainforest grows on steep slopes and has studded massive trees laden with vines, bromeliads and orchids.
 The gear used is top quality climbing harnesses and equipment, made and certified by reputable, well-established manufacturers.
 Designed not only as an extreme adventure, but a way to enjoy nature without harming the environment.
 Their property boasts spectacular views of the Herradura bay and Island near Jaco.
-Within the property, you will have the opportunity to view the Scarlet Macaws, Chest nut mandible Toucans and white-face monkeys.
-The adventure starts on a 15 minute ride aboard our specially designed 40 passenger tractor.
-Once we arrive to the top of the mountain we then descend to the bottom via a series of zip lines, including 15 platforms and 14 cables with a total cable distance of 3.5 kilometers…..including the longest cable in the area of 2400 ft
+Within the property, you will have the opportunity to view the Scarlet Macaws, Chestnut mandible Toucans, and white-face monkeys.
+The adventure starts on a 15-minute ride aboard our specially designed 40 passenger tractor.
+Once we arrive in the top of the mountain we then descend to the bottom via a series of zip lines, including 15 platforms and 14 cables with a total cable distance of 3.5 kilometers..including the longest cable in the area of 2400 ft

 Waterfalls Horseback Riding